This article contains nothing but Batman v Superman: Dawn of Justice and DCEU spoilers.

 – By the way, it’s worth noting that Warner Bros. has been trying to kill Superman on screen since at least 1995.
 Virtually every draft of every Superman movie of the last twenty years featured some form of Superman getting croaked (occasionally at the hands of Doomsday), while most others at least teased, it, too…including Superman Returns.

-- To bring things full circle, I should also bring up the fact that The Dark Knight Returns also ends a "death" albeit Batman's (he isn't really dead, either).
-That hopeful ending involves Superman overhearing Bruce's heartbeat.
-Samuel in the comments claims that he heard a heartbeat as we zoom in on Clark's coffin, but I didn't notice one myself.
+– To bring things full circle, I should also bring up the fact that The Dark Knight Returns also ends a “death” albeit Batman’s (he isn’t really dead, either).
+That hopeful ending involves Superman overhearing Bruce’s heartbeat.
+Some folks claim they can hear a heartbeat as we zoom in on Clark’s coffin, and that’s another DKR reference for you!